Conflux-Chain/conflux-documentation/docs/general/faq/community-faqs.md

 Storage collateral refers to the need to collateralize a corresponding amount of cfx when adding new storage usage in a contract.
 For each storage entry, the last account that writes to this entry is called the owner of this storage entry.
 The storage collateral fee will be returned to the owner after the storage is released.
 Every 1kb of storage requires a collateral of 1cfx.

-> For more details, please refer to: link
+> For more details, please refer to [THIS](../../core/learn/core-space-basics/storage) section.
 >

 ### What fees are included in the GasFee returned by cfx_getTransactionReceipt?
 Does it include storage collateral fees?